-Doctor of chiropractic (DC) students receive an extensive foundation in neuromusculoskeletal anatomy, physiology and biomechanics The Master of Science in Sports Medicine program builds on this foundation.
+Doctor of chiropractic (DC) students receive an extensive foundation in neuromusculoskeletal anatomy, physiology and biomechanics.
+The master's in sports medicine program builds on this foundation.
 The concurrent program is offered over a minimum of seven quarters and requires the completion of 64 quarter credits, 23 of which can be earned from the chiropractic degree curriculum.
 These 23 credits are dually attributable to the DC and MS degrees.
 The remaining 41 credits are from courses offered exclusively to students in the sports medicine program.

-Students who matriculated in the chiropractic program without a bachelor's degree may earn a bachelor's in human biology after successful completion of quarter 5 in the DC program; at this point, such students will have satisfied the undergraduate degree admission requirement for the sports medicine program.
-DC students without a prior bachelor's degree must successfully complete these first five quarters of the DC curriculum prior to matriculation in the MS program.
+Students who matriculated in the chiropractic program without a bachelor's degree may earn a bachelor's in human biology to satisfy the requirement for admission to the sports medicine program after successful completion of quarter 5 in the DC program and all other bachelor's degree requirements.